CreativeTeamCi/ci-logos/README.md

 - Launch the project with
     `$ npm start`

-### 1- Back-end deployement
+### 2- Back-end deployment
 - Clone the back-end branch with
     `$ git clone --branch back-end https://github.com/CreativeTeamCi/ci-logos.git`
 - Then install all packages in project directory with `$ composer install`
-- Wait for all packages to be installed and now opent and configure the .env file for the database email sending
+- Wait for all packages to be installed and now open and configure the .env file for the database and email sending
 ```js
 ...
 DB_CONNECTION=mysql